 Two overarching questions direct Dr. Traver’s career: What is the nature of teaching?
 What is the teaching of nature?

-The majority of Dr. Traver’s fourteen years at WPI deals with the development and administration of education programs that involve science and engineering content and related teaching and training of teachers.
+The majority of Dr. Traver’s sixteen years at WPI deals with the development and administration of education programs that involve science and engineering content and related teaching and training of teachers.
 Currently he focuses on project-based undergraduate engineering education with emphasis on related instruction and on project design and delivery for sustainable development.
 These include the establishment of the Asuncion (Paraguay) Project Center, a founding and continuing member of the GPS program, Teaching Methods in Mathematics and Science, Nature Writers, Introduction to Environmental Studies, ID2050 (Bar Harbor, Venice, Worcester, Costa Rica, Paraguay, and on-campus) and on-site adviser in Paraguay and Worcester.

 He advises the award winning student club, Global Humanitarian Alliance, and the very new Worcester Poverty Club.
 He has supervised, ad hoc, two student teams in Paraguay to raise awareness of dengue fever and one student team in Ecuador, Engineers without Borders, to develop a community water system.
 Each fall he assumes responsibility for an Insights Advisory group.
 He secured nearly 700,000 dollars in NSF grants to provide scholarships for WPI students who seek to teach STEM in disadvantaged school districts.